pytest-dev/pytest/doc/en/mark.rst

 This state of things made it technically next to impossible to use data from markers correctly without having a deep understanding of the internals, leading to subtle and hard to understand bugs in more advanced usages.

 Depending on how a marker got declared/changed one would get either a ``MarkerInfo`` which might contain markers from sibling classes, ``MarkDecorators`` when marks came from parameterization or from a ``node.add_marker`` call, discarding prior marks.
-Also ``MarkerInfo`` acts like a single mark, when it in fact repressents a merged view on multiple marks with the same name.
+Also ``MarkerInfo`` acts like a single mark, when it in fact represents a merged view on multiple marks with the same name.

 On top of that markers where not accessible the same way for modules, classes, and functions/methods, in fact, markers where only accessible in functions, even if they where declared on classes/modules.